 "Cannabis companies see this as a natural progression or addition to their present highly regulated business," Seefried said.
 "They already know how to do business under that kind of regulatory scrutiny of these types of products and they're asking us already, 'If we go down this path, are you going to continue to bank us?'"

-All 35 employees in Partner Colorado’s cannabis banking division will be moving to the new entity, and Seefried said she plans to hire at least five more by year’s end.
+All 35 employees in Partner Colorado’s cannabis banking division will be moving to the new entity, and Seefried said she planned to hire at least five more by the end of 2021.